-It’s 2019, and you’re still interested in heel drops?
+It’s 2020, and you’re still into heel drops?
 You’re a decade late, but better late than never, as they say.

 What exactly happened over a decade ago?
 The era of barefoot or minimalist running, that’s what.